OfficeDev/office-scripts-docs/docs/resources/samples/report-day-to-day-changes.md

     1. **newData**: Input *(dynamic content)*

     :::image type="content" source="../../images/day-to-day-changes-flow-3.png" alt-text="The Run script action with the given values.":::
 1. The script returns the daily reading difference as dynamic content named "result".
-As an example, you an email the information to yourself.
+For the sample, you can email the information to yourself.
 Create a new step that uses the **Outlook** connector with the **Send an email (V2)** action (or whatever email client you prefer).
 Use the following values to complete the action.
     1. **To**: Your email address
     1. **Subject**: Daily reading change
     1. **Body**: "Difference from yesterday" result *(dynamic content from Excel)*